barrejant/Tablet_CNN_Analysis_2022/README.md

 ### 5.3.
 Outputing Results 3: Class Activation Mapping for VGG19 Fine-Tuned Models.
-Here, we borrow three implementations of CAMs from [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam): Grad-CAM, Eigen-CAM, and Layer-CAM
+Here, we borrow some codes from [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam) on Grad-CAM, Eigen-CAM, and Layer-CAM
 *Correspnding (sub)sections:* Subsection `3.3` in (1) & Section `C` in (2).
 ```
 python generating_CAM_results.py \